Hajra Waheed

 Hajra Waheed is a Montréal-based artist.
 Her multimedia practice includes works on paper, collage, sound, video, sculpture and installation.
 Waheed uses news accounts, extensive research and personal histories to critically examine multiple issues including: covert power, mass surveillance, cultural distortion and the traumas of displacement caused by colonialism and mass migration.

 Waheed was born in 1980 in Canada.
 She has complex ties and relationships to North America, the Middle East and South Asia.
 She grew up within the gated compound of Saudi ARAMCO in Dhahran.
 She studied at the Art Institute of Chicago where she received her BFA in advanced painting and art history, in 2002.
 She moved to Montréal in 2005 and completed her MA at McGill University in 2007.
 At 34, Waheed received the Victor Martyn Lynch-Staunton Award for Outstanding Achievement as a Canadian Mid-Career Visual Artist.
 She was shortlisted for the Sobey Art Award in 2016.
+In 2022, Waheed received The Hnatyshyn Foundation's 2022 Mid-Career Award for Outstanding Achievement as an Artist.

 Waheed's works are in the collections of the Museum of Modern Art, the British Museum, the Devi Art Foundation, Samdani Art Foundation, the Musée d'art contemporain de Montréal and the National Gallery of Canada.